 For Easier Transportation of Mold to Freezer: since the mold is made of flexible silicone, we like to put the mold on top of a baking sheet, pour the stock into the mold, then place the baking sheet with the mold into the freezer.

 Ball Glass Jars: Some users freeze their stock using these wide-mouth straight Ball Glass Jars without cracking issues.
 But, we’ve never used these specific jars before.

-1. Storage Duration: you can keep the pressure cooker turkey stock in the fridge for 3 to 5 days.
+1. Storage Duration: you can keep the instant pot turkey stock in the fridge for 3 to 5 days.
 It can freeze for up to 6 months.

 2. Make Jello-like Gelatinous Stock: The easiest way to make jello-like stock is to use bones with lots of collagen like drumsticks, wings, and feet.

 3. Issues with freezing in glass jars: We’ve used different mason jars in the past to freeze our stock.
 It’s heartbreaking to see many of them cracked in the freezer.